volcano-sh/kubegene-website/content/docs/guides/workflow-grammar.md

 <ul>
 <li>
 Variable parameters defined in commandsIter, including vars and varsIter parameters,
  you can set one of them.
-The format is “${n}”, n is a positive integer starting at 1.
+The format is "${n}", n is a positive integer starting at 1.
  And it will be replaced by the nth element of vars.
 The vars needs to list all
  combinations of parameter, and the varsIter is an automatic traversal combination of parameter.
 </li>